The End of the Affair (1955 film): Reception

 The New York Times’ Bosley Crowther had harsh words for Lenore Coffee’s adaptation of the novel.
 “It is too bad the drama is so muddy, for the cast is good for this film.
 Miss Kerr is ideal for the lady and Van Johnson is apt for the man.
-Peter Cushing as the lady's cryptic husband and John Mills as a jaunty private-eye are also exceedingly potential in the only other fair-size roles.
+Peter Cushing as the lady's cryptic husband and John Mills as a jaunty private-eye are also exceedingly potent in the only other fair-size roles.
 But the story just is not articulate, so no matter how diligently and well Edward Dmytryk has directed, it all comes out cluttered and cold."

 Release

 Home media

 This film was released on DVD on 16 May 2000.
 The DVD contains both the 1955 and 1999 adaptations of the novel, together with supporting material about their making.